 Here are some of my favorite ways to season air fryer chicken drumsticks.
 They’re all delicious, so you really can’t go wrong!

-- Frank’s Red Hot (or any wing sauce)
+- Frank’s Red Hot (or any wing sauce or hot sauce)

 - Teriyaki sauce